 Recent data from a variety of labs suggest there may be many ways to improve Rett symptoms pharmacologically – at least in mice.
 The next few years will continue to bring clinical trials and pilot studies of existing medications and procedures to explore whether, applied individually or perhaps in combination, they can relieve symptoms.
 While past trials have been informative but largely unsuccessful, as the basic science and research tools advance we should see improvement in managing some of the distressing problems that plague children and adults with Rett Syndrome.
 A 2011 paper from the lab of Huda Zoghbi suggests that the nature of MECP2 deficits may dictate lifelong administration of treatments found to be effective.

-A trial treatment currently underway in Boston will be assessing the outcome of daily injections of IGF-1, a growth factor which has been used for many years to increase height in children of unusually small stature, or who lack normal levels of IGF-1.
+A trial treatment currently underway in Boston is assessing the outcome of daily injections of IGF-1, a growth factor which has been used for many years to increase height in children of unusually small stature, or who lack normal levels of IGF-1.
 The rationale for using this as a treatment in Rett is a 2009 publication in PNAS.
 The study noted improvement of certain functions in Rett mouse models in response to IGF-1 administration, although the mice still developed the full range of symptoms and died prematurely.
 The double-blind trial explores whether significant results will be seen in human subjects, and if so, whether they will be sustained post-treatment.

 Achieving the kind of cure that we envision for our children will likely require addressing the underlying genetic problem: repairing the MECP2 mutation via some kind of gene correction and/or gene therapy or protein replacement; activating the silent, healthy MECP2 on the inactive X; or finding a way, perhaps through modifier genes, to bypass MECP2 altogether.